KQM-git/TCL/docs/evidence/general-mechanics/overworld.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_898420442753277962_899020738458177608_transcript-2u-pyro-on-grass.html)

 **Finding:**
-Not all 2U pyro attack ignite grass.
+Not all 2U Pyro attack ignite grass.

-We already know applying 2U pyro on grass can light them on fire with single hit, but for unknown reason some 2U pyro attacks do not apply pyro on grass.
+We already know applying 2U Pyro on grass can light them on fire with single hit, but for unknown reason some 2U Pyro attacks do not apply Pyro on grass.

 **Evidence:**
 [Bennett Q](https://imgur.com/Aym0APh)